 Sounds like: kaphar, kopher, kippur

-Yom Kippur (Yom=Day, Kippur=Atonement) begins Tuesday at sundown.
+Yom Kippur (Yom=Day, Kippur=Atonement) begins Tuesday at sundown this year (2019).
 It is the most solemn date on the Jewish calendar… a day of fasting and prayer and great confession, when the sins of the people are laid out before God.
 According to Jewish tradition, the Book of Life is opened on Rosh Hashanah and closed on Yom Kippur, giving a window of time to right your wrongs, wiping the slate clean to begin a fresh new year.
 Many of these traditions come out generations of customs and Rabbinical writings, not Biblical text.

 However, the Bible does speak often about atonement and it does, as we will see, set up the call for the observance of this commemorative day.
 But first, what does the word atonement mean?